Lessons and Chamber Music

 This course will introduce and develop a broad range of subjects associated with conducting, including: leadership, rehearsal techniques, physical and aural skills, interpretation, performance practices, and programming.
 Related areas to be discussed include: balance, intonation, rhythm, articulation, bowings, and complex meters.
 Weekly conducting and score reading assignments will form the core of the workload.
 Larger projects may include conducting existing instrumental ensembles, and along with score reading, will be the basis of the midterm and final exams.
 This course includes instrument demos, and conducting videos. [ more ]

-Individual instruction in instrumental and vocal lessons offered at the advanced level as a regular full credit course.
-Additional forms for full credit lessons can be obtained at the Music Department office.
-Full credit lessons must be approved by the entire music faculty and an audition may be required.
-Courses in individual vocal or instrumental instruction are fully subsidized for all students who meet the 12 lesson commitment.
-MUS 391, 392, 491, 492 must be taken as a graded course and it is strongly recommended that it be taken only as part of a four-course load; the numbers 391, 392, 491, 492 should be used for four sequence courses in the same instrument; if a different instrument is elected, the numbering sequence should start again at 391; numbers are selected without regard to semester taken or class year of student. [ more ]
+Individual Instruction in instrumental and vocal lessons offered at the advanced level as a regular full credit course.
+Intended primarily for music majors, full credit lessons must be approved by the entire music faculty.
+Students are expected to have demonstrated a high level of accomplishment on their instrument/voice, through at least 4 semesters of partial-credit study with their instructor.
+MUS 391, 392, 491, 492 must be taken as a graded course and it is strongly recommended that it be taken only as part of a four-course load; the numbers 391, 392, 491, 492 should be used for four sequence courses in the same instrument; if a different instrument is elected, the numbering sequence should start again at 391; numbers are selected without regard to semester taken or class year of student.
+To register for the course, a student and their instructor must submit an application to the assistant to the department chair by the Tuesday before the first Friday of the semester.
+Forms for full credit lessons can be obtained from a student's instructor, or from the assistant to the chair.
+Information on the registration process is available on the music Department website https://music.williams.edu/courses under "Advanced Musical Performance." [ more ]

 Taught by: Ed Gollin